rebell218/Lightweight-Steam-Game-Patchnotes-Discord-Bot/README.md

 - Full text posting with smart splitting for Discord’s 2000 character limit
 - Optional source link at the end (embeds suppressed)

-## Setup
-1. Create a Discord application + bot in the Discord Developer Portal.
-2. Copy the bot token and the application client ID.
-3. Invite the bot with scopes `bot` and `applications.commands`.
-4. Configure the required bot permissions (see section below).
-5. Optional but recommended: create a Steam Web API key (see section below).

 ## Commands
 - `/set-target channel:#channel-or-thread`
 - `/add-game appid:123456`